Cleveland Clinic logo

 A nonstress test typically follows these steps:

-• Your provider attaches two elastic belts to your belly.
+2. Your provider attaches two elastic belts to your belly.
 Each belt has a sensor attached to it.
-One sensor monitors your contractions, even ones you can’t feel.
-The other monitors the fetus’ heart rate, which you’ll hear on a machine.
-This is similar to how you hear the fetus’ heartbeat at prenatal appointments.
+One sensor monitors your contractions, even those you can’t feel.
+The other monitors the fetal heart rate, which you’ll hear on a machine.

 If the fetus isn’t moving during the test, it could be asleep.
-Your provider may try waking it up using a small buzzer or noisemaker on your belly, similarly to how an alarm clock wakes you up from sleep.
-Sometimes drinking a sugary drink or eating a snack helps wake the fetus during a nonstress test.
+Your provider may try waking it up using a small buzzer or noisemaker on your belly.
+This is like how an alarm clock wakes you up from sleep.
+Sometimes, drinking a sugary drink or eating a snack helps the fetus move, too.

 How do I prepare for an NST?

 You don’t have to prepare for an NST.
-Your provider may have you use the restroom first so your bladder is empty.
+Your provider may have you use the bathroom first so your bladder is empty.
+It helps to wear comfortable clothing so you can lift your shirt easily.
+You should also be prepared to sit or lie down for at least 30 minutes.

 When do you get the results from a nonstress test?

-You’ll know your results right away.
-Your pregnancy care provider or obstetrician will discuss the results with you and what they mean before you leave.
+You’ll know your results the same day.
+Your pregnancy care provider or obstetrician will discuss them with you and explain what they mean before you leave.
+If the results aren’t clear, you may need more monitoring or another test.

 What is a normal nonstress test (NST)?